kushaldas/pym/docs/thebeginning.rst

 As a serious programmer, you might want to write the above code into a source file.
 Use any text editor you like to create the file called helloworld.py.
 I used vi.
 You can even use GUI based tools like `Kate <https://kate-editor.org/get-it/>`_ or `gedit <https://wiki.gnome.org/Apps/Gedit>`_.

-Open a shell or terinal and perform these steps.
+Open a shell or terminal and perform these steps.

 1. Enter the following text: